jmont/nor/presentation/presentation.md

 * ![](img/git_crazy_graph_rebase.svg)

-## Git is Crazy.
+## Git is Crazy

 * Why is this so complex?
-(300k lines of B P C)

 * What strategies yield simplification?

 * These questions are what we're trying to answer by building nor.

-    * Representation of changes to files can simplify conflict detection & resolution
+* Specifically: How can the representation of changes can simplify conflict detection & resolution?
-    * Simplify the problem of conflict detection and resolution.

 ## Nor
 * Lightweight command line version control system